w3c/p2p-webtransport/explainer.md

-  into the system, and prevents optimizations which rely on the streams being on the same connection (for instance, it might be possible for the client to request different retransmission priorities for different streams, but that would be impossible unless they are all on the same connection.
+  into the system, and prevents optimizations which rely on the streams being on the same connection (for instance, it might be possible for the client to request different retransmission priorities for different streams, but that would be impossible unless they are all on the same connection).